 - Types of scholarships available

-- What is a good GMAT score to qualify for a scholarship?
+- What is a good GMAT score to qualify for an MBA scholarship?

 - Tips for successfully applying for a scholarship